PickPic/PickPic_Server/README.md

 # PickPic_Server

 # set up

+We also support Windows OS, but we recommend Ubuntu OS.

 ## 1. set up python
 PickPic_Server use Tensorflow for Python, so you need to set up python and Tensorflow for python.